ritza-co/SG/intro-to-sg/intro-to-sg.md

 ### ⚒️ Configuring the VPS

 We're going to just use the default `root` user which has some security implications but as we are not going to use this server for anything except SourceGraph, these are not major.
+If you prefer to set everything up as a non-root user, you'll need to prefix most of the Linux commands with `sudo`.

 Connect to your instance with SSH, substituting the IP address you got from DigitalOcean.